guptaryan73/MentorConnect/.github/ISSUE_TEMPLATE/📚-documentation-or-readme-md-issue-report.md

 ---
-name: "\U0001F41E Bug Report"
+name: "\U0001F4DA Documentation or README.md Issue Report"
-about: Report an issue to help the project improve.
+about: Report an issue in the project's documentation or README.md file.
-title: "[BUG]"
+title: "[Docs]"
-labels: bug
+labels: documentation
 assignees: ''

 ---